 Part of the DecisionTools Suite

 StatTools is available by itself or as part of the DecisionTools Suite, Palisade’s complete risk and decision analysis toolkit.
-The DecisionTools Suite includes @RISK for risk analysis with Monte Carlo simulation, NeuralTools for predictions using neural networks, Evolver for optimization, PrecisionTree for decision trees, and more.
+The DecisionTools Suite includes @RISK, which adds risk analysis to Excel using Monte Carlo simulation, BigPicture for mindmapping and data exploration, PrecisonTree for visual decision tree analysis, TopRank for what-if analysis, NeuralTools and StatTools for data analysis, and more.
 StatTools is fully compatible with all DecisionTools programs and can be combined with them for greater insight and analysis.
 For example:

 StatTools and @RISK then RISKOptimizer